jayneeee/coursera-getting-and-cleaning-data-project/CodeBook.md

 body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+### Variables

+The dataset includes:
+- 'README.txt'
+- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'features.txt': List of all features.
+- 'activity_labels.txt': Links the class labels with their activity name.
+- 'x_train.txt': Training set.
+- 'y_train.txt': Training labels.
+- 'x_test.txt': Test set.
+- 'y_test.txt': Test labels.

+### Step 1.
+Merge the training and test sets to create one data set
+Read the data from the files and assign with column names accordingly.
+Merge the test data and training data, then merge both the data set into one.

+### Step 2.
+Extract the measurements on mean and standard deviation from the x data set

+### Step 3.
+Load activity label and activity data.
+Use descriptive name to name the data set.

+### Step 4.
+Appropriately label the data according to their subject ID with the descriptive activity names

+### Step 5.
+Create a second tidy data and write to file